 An apple pectin-chamomile extract help trim the duration of diarrhea in children and ease symptoms.
 Two clinical trials have assessed chamomile’s efficacy for treating colic in children.
 For overseeing, they combined chamomile tea with other herbs (German chamomile, vervain, licorice, fennel, balm mint).

 In a forthcoming, randomized, double-blind, placebo-controlled study, 68 healthy infants with colic (2 to 8 weeks old) received either herbal tea or a placebo (glucose, flavoring).
 Each infant received treatment with every bout of colic, up to 150 mL/dose, thrice a day.
-After a week, parents reported that the tea eradicated the colic in 57% of the infants with no side effects.
+After a week, parents reported that the tea eradicated the colic in 57 percent of the infants with no side effects.

 2. Effective Against Gastrointestinal Conditions